Sunday, 18 July 2021

-These audio elements have been developed over a six month period through a series of interviews and recordings with people who have lived and worked on Rundle Street.
+These audio elements were developed over a six month period through a series of interviews and recordings with people who have lived and worked on Rundle Street.
 They include new vocal and text elements from Karl Telfer, Senior Kaurna Custodian and Elder, providing new ways of seeing the Rundle Street area though First Nation perspectives.
 It also features actor Georgia Broomhall, performing characters developed by Andy Petrusevics and Michael Mills.
-The creative team at illuminart have interviewed widely to include recordings of community members, business owners, former residents and creative people.
-The audio elements have been interwoven with performed voice and soundscape elements, into a 75 minute walking track allowing you to experience East End Echoes in your own time.
+The creative team at illuminart interviewed widely to include recordings of community members, business owners, former residents and creative people.
+The audio elements were interwoven with performed voice and soundscape elements, into a 75 minute walking track that allowed you to experience East End Echoes in your own time.

-The 12 sites can be viewed in any order and don’t require you to listen or watch all in one setting, just BYO your headphones and mobile device to listen and explore the sites while immersing yourself in the oral histories and music.
+The 12 sites could be viewed in any order and didn’t require you to listen or watch all in one setting, just BYO headphones and mobile device to listen and explore the sites while immersing yourself in the oral histories and music.